openstack-k8s-operators/ci-framework/ci_framework/roles/run_hook/README.md

 #### Hook callback
 A hook may generate new parameters that will be fed into the main play.
-In order to do so, the hook playbook has to create a YAML file as follow:
+In order to do so, the hook playbook has to create a YAML file as follows:
 ```YAML
 - name: Feed generated content to main play
   ansible.builtin.copy: